SyedUmairCodes/notes/Grokking Data Structures/01-Chapter one.md

 >
 > Some data structures are specifically designed to allow the efficient execution of certain algorithms, such as hash tables for key-based search.

+Data Structures are a core part of computer science.
+They  are used to organize data, solve difficult problems, improve efficiency, optimize memory usage, and avoid security risks.

+> Graph based neural networks and machine learning which are the current trends in tech all use data structures as their foundations.
+>
+> The database landscape is also evolving, and the concept of _flexible indexing_ has recently been introduced.
+This is an indexing model based on data structures that can be nested in any combination and at any depth.